cpaxton/costar_stack/Readme.md

   * Instructor: Behavior Tree-based user interface (built on [Beetree](https://github.com/futureneer/beetree/))
   * Ready Air: drives the current tool attachment and provides services

-  Due to licensing issues these cannot be made open source.
+  Due to licensing issues these have not yet been made open source.

 ## CoSTAR Tools